dimitri-nicolo/calico/v2.2/getting-started/kubernetes/installation/calico.md

    ```

 1. If the local cluster has RBAC enabled, issue the following command to
-   configure the roles and bindings that {{site.prodname}} requires on the local cluster.
+   configure the roles and bindings that {{site.tseeprodname}} requires on the local cluster.

    ```
    kubectl apply -f \